Bielefelder Chicken: History, Size, Eggs, Health, and Care

 First, take the exceptional crafting and engineering of the German people, and you would have the Bielefelder chicken.
-They developed this breed in Bielefeld, Germany, at the start of the 1970s.
-Gerd Roth a poultry farmer created the Bielefelder chicken.
+This breed was developed in Bielefeld, Germany, at the start of the 1970s by a poultry farmer named Gerd Roth, who created the Bielefelder chicken.

-With many of the other chicken breeds, a lot of hysteria overtakes the reality of the chicken, but the Bielefelder presents true reason for the hype.
-You have a couple of characteristics that rank this chicken close to the top, such as:
+With many of the other chicken breeds, a lot of hysteria overtakes the reality of the chicken, but Bielefelder presents a true reason for the hype.
+Many factors rank this chicken high above other breeds; they include:

 - Big and meaty carcasses

 - Beautiful feathers

 If you were to purchase a single breed, the Bielefelder provides the whole package (meat and eggs) in a single chicken.
 Along with some of these traits, Bielefelders are resistant to cold, and they have no motivation to fly.
 Many poultry farmers consider the Bielefelder the dual-purpose breed, and they seek this one out because it offers many distinguished advantages.